JeremyTallant/TomorrowsEnergyToday/README.md

 ## Results
 We found that the southernmost states have a higher count of residential solar systems in place at 905,267.
 The northernmost states only came out with 82,213 systems.

-In the next part of the analysis Project_One_LH.ipynb was used
+In the next part of the analysis we will be using Project_One_LH.ipynb